asteinarson/knemm/README.md

 One module (say **sales-order**) is the primary authority on the tables and columns it declares itself.
 But... it can depend on tables and columns from other modules (say **catalog-product**) and specify minimum database requirements it needs from that other module.

-`Knemm` will then check those requirements, and either the combination works out just fine, or it fails, and we get an error message when attempting to merge / apply the claims.
+`Knemm` will then check those requirements, and either the combination works out just fine, or it fails, and we get a clear error message when attempting to merge / apply a given claim.

 So we have a declarative way of letting loosely coupled software modules depend on each other, and to know beforehand if their database expectations will work out - or not.